Skip to main content

 During the summer of 2019, a small team of INA archaeologists directed by INA Vice President Cemal Pulak, Professor and Coordinator of the Nautical Archaeology Program at Texas A&M University, in partnership with Hakan Öniz, Associate Professor in the Division of Mediterranean Underwater Cultural Heritage at Akdeniz University, and under the auspices of the Antalya Museum, initiated the excavation of a Bronze Age shipwreck.

-In late June, the INA team departed Bodrum aboard INA’s Archaeological Research Vessel Virazon II, and reached the site after 20 pleasant hours of sailing.
+In late June, the INA team departed Bodrum aboard INA’s Archaeological Research Vessel Virazon II and reached the site after 20 pleasant hours of sailing.
 Over the next two weeks, the team established four moorings so that Virazon II could be positioned directly over the wreck, which lies on a steep rocky slope at a depth of 37-52 m (145 ft).
-They also set up the trapeze for oxygen decompression, deployed all on-site safety and excavation equipment, installed and measured in 10 datum stakes for mapping the wreck, and then began acclimation, mapping, and working excavation dives.
+They also set up the trapeze for oxygen decompression, deployed all on-site safety and excavation equipment, installed and measured in ten datum stakes for mapping the wreck, and then began acclimation, mapping, and working excavation dives.

 At the invitation of Hakan Öniz, the team was joined by three deepwater Trimix (nitrogen-oxygen-helium) divers from Sinop University.
 They brought with them enough mixed gas for one dive, but owing to the presence of a Nitrox (nitrogen-oxygen) blender aboard Virazon II, they were able to mix their own gas and complete at least one deep (90 m) dive to look for any archaeological evidence that the wreck spilled over the ledge on which it sits; none was found.